RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_reference/4_component/00_common.en.md

 ![img](./img/share_file.png "share file dialogue")

-Click the icon to the right of the displayed path to copy it to the clipboard.
-Use this to pass files to another application.
+If you click the icon to the right of the displayed path, it will be copied to the clipboard, so you can use it to pass files to another application.

 For example, jupyterlab can open an ipynb file of the form `http(s)://<server:port>/<lab-location>/lab/tree/path/to/notebook.ipynb`.
 However, while the file copied from WHEEL is an absolute path, the path specified here (`path/to/notebook.ipynb`) must be relative to the root of the workspace.
 For more information, see the jupyterlab documentation.

 [File Navigation with tree](https://jupyterlab.readthedocs.io/en/stable/user/urls.html)